+New Zealand is considered a "hotspot" for marine mammal species richness (Kaschner et al., 2011).
 The marine mammals that generally occur in the proposed action area belong to three taxonomic groups: Mysticetes (baleen whales), odontocetes (toothed whales), and pinnipeds (seals and sea lions).
-The marine mammal species that could potentially occur within the southern Atlantic Ocean in proximity to the proposed action area in the Scotia Sea include 32 species of cetaceans and
+The marine mammal species that could potentially occur within the Southwest Pacific Ocean in proximity to the proposed action area East of New Zealand include 30 species of cetaceans (21 odontocetes and 9 mysticetes) and 2 species of pinnipeds (32 total species of marine mammals).

-7 species of pinnipeds.